amartner/amartner.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a fourth-year Ph.D. student in economics at UCLA.
+My main field is Industrial Organization.
+My focus is on the aggregation of firm-level market power distortions.

-## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+Mi Cv is here.
+You can reach me at amartner@ucla.edu

 ## News